 Compassionate Grounds: Ten Years on in Tōhoku

-This project has been assisted by the Australian Government through Australia Council, its arts funding and advisory body, plus support from Bus Projects and Metro Arts.
-The project is held on unceded land; the curator acknowledges the Traditional Owners and extends respect to Elders past, present and emerging.
+This project was assisted by the Australian Government through Australia Council, its arts funding and advisory body, plus support from Bus Projects and Metro Arts.
+The project was held on unceded land; the curator acknowledges the Traditional Owners and extends respect to Elders past, present and emerging.

 COMPOSITE, NAARM / MELBOURNE